hashslingingslasher-wb/hashslingingslasher-wb/README.md

 - 👋 Hi, I’m @hashslingingslasher-wb

-- 👀 I’m interested in ...
+- 👀 I’m interested in:
-Full stack development, front-end development, cyber security, and UI/UX design.
+full stack development, front-end development, cyber security, and UI/UX design.

 - 🌱I graduated from the University of British Columbia Okanagan in June 2022 with a Bachelor of Arts double major in Computer Science and English Lit.